 Before working at Avenir Dr. Pretorius completed his Ph.D. studies at the University of Stellenbosch and worked as postdoctoral fellow at the South African Centre for Epidemiological Modelling and Analysis (SACEMA).
 Prior to working at SACEMA and since 1998, Dr. Pretorius worked in other fields of quantitative analysis.

-Mark Roman joined Avenir Health in 2008 and is currently a Software Developer.
+Mark Roman joined Avenir Health in 2008 and is currently a Senior Software Developer.

 Mr. Roman holds a B.A. in Mathematical Sciences from Western New England University.

-Rachel Sanders is a Senior Policy Analyst with Avenir Health.
-She is responsible for updating the HIV component of the OneHealth Tool, as well as providing technical assistance on the OneHealth Tool, LiST, and other projection software.
+Rachel Sanders is a Senior Policy Analyst with Avenir Health, and the Deputy Director of the Center for Modeling, Planning and Policy Analysis.
+She coordinates development and applications of the OneHealth Tool, as well as providing technical assistance on other projection software and cost and cost effectiveness analysis.
 Her field experience includes work in the Dominican Republic, Ghana, Kenya, Lesotho, South Africa, Central America, and Nepal and she holds a Masters in Public Policy from Harvard’s Kennedy School of Government.

 Prior to Avenir Health, she worked at Futures Group, where she was most recently the Deputy Director for the Health Policy Initiative Costing Task Order, a project focused on costing and modeling for HIV programs.
 Her responsibilities in this post included staff supervision, quality assurance of activities, and managerial oversight for operations.
 During her time at Futures Group she also completed cost analyses of HIV and AIDS treatment programs, estimates of resources required to carry out HIV programs throughout Central America, and analysis of resource allocation strategies.
 Before joining Futures Group, Ms. Sanders worked in the Evaluation Unit of International Planned Parenthood’s Western Hemisphere Region office, and served as a Peace Corps volunteer in the Dominican Republic.

-Jill Schein joined Avenir Health in 2010 and is currently a Software Developer.
+Jill Wyman joined Avenir Health in 2010 and is currently a Senior Software Developer.

-Ms. Schein is primarily responsible for the programming and maintenance of the DemProj, AIM, LiST, Goals and Resource Needs modules of Spectrum as well as the associated tools including: Extract, Aggregate, Uncertainty Analysis, Scenario Generator, Scheduler, Cost-Effectiveness Analysis, Aggregate Uncertainty and Goals Express.
-She is also responsible for the design, implementation and maintenance of the Spectrum Help system and the Spectrum and OneHealth Tool Support System.
+Ms. Wyman is primarily responsible for creating high-resolution wireframes for all the new applications being developed by the programming team and for the client-side development of AIM Web and FamPlan Web.
+She is also responsible for the design, implementation, and maintenance of the Spectrum Help system and the Spectrum and OneHealth Tool Support System.

-Ms. Schein holds a B.S. in Computer Information Systems from DeVry University, a B.A. in Mathematics from Drew University and an M.S. in Industrial Engineering from Lehigh University.
+Ms. Wyman holds a B.S. in Computer Information Systems from DeVry University, a B.A. in Mathematics from Drew University, and an M.S. in Industrial Engineering from Lehigh University.

 Jared Schmidt joined Avenir Health in 2015 and is currently a Software Developer.